ernavdeepkr/ernavdeepkr.github.io/content/en/blog/python_keywords.md

 ---
 author: "Navdeep Kaur"
 title: "Python Keywords"
-description: "The python reseved keywords, as well as several popular python data types and how to locate data type with examples, are covered in this article."
+description: "This article refers to python reseved keywords, as well as several popular python data types and how to locate data type."
 tags: ["python keywords", "python data types"]
 date: 2022-01-18
 thumbnail: https://core-electronics.com.au/media/wysiwyg/tutorials/Tim/Speed2/cropped-phillipino-phipped-image-2.jpg
 ---

-> This article offers the python reseved keywords and some common python data type and how to find data type with example.
+> Hello everyone, here is the article offering the python reserved keywords and some common python data types and how to find data type.

 <!--more-->